lambdaclass/concrete/docs/OWNERSHIP_MODEL.md

 an *implicit* `Drop` that runs cleanup for you — Concrete makes cleanup explicit, so it must reject silent disappearance rather than paper over it with a destructor.

+Aggregate drop glue does not change this rule.
+If source code explicitly consumes an owner (`v.drop()` / `defer v.drop()` / `destroy(v)`), the implementation of that operation may recursively destroy the live owned fields or collection elements.
+The outer disposal decision remains visible in source; the compiler still must not insert an implicit scope-end destructor for an otherwise-live linear value.

 ## Conditional `Copy` (landed 2026-07-05)

 `Copy` on a generic declaration is a *conditional* mark: the instantiation is `Copy`